 The Culminating Experience

-The final work will include a six credit experience and include EDT 776A and EDT 776B.
+The final work will include a six credit experience and include EDI 776A and EDI 776B.

 In this course, students assess and diagnose opportunities for enhancing the effectiveness of learning systems through the selection, implementation, and ongoing evaluation of appropriate educational technologies.
 Students identify and address existing and potential impediments in conventional educational settings to the application of technologies for improving learning systems.
 Students also consider technology specific impacts and applications including digital plagiarism, digital divide, and copyright.